Unzor/SafeArchive1/README.md

 # SafeArchive1
-SA1 - a file archiver and extractor with a password written in node.js
+SA1 - a file archiver and extractor with a password written in Node.js.

+Right now, you can only archive specific files (meaning no files with contents outside of the Latin1 range, like EXE).

+You need a password to create an archive, hence the name SafeArchive1.

 # Usage
 First, run this to install SafeArchive1: